How We Fact Check:

 Many of our pieces reference at least ten authoritative sources, are vetted for accuracy and incorporate quotes from direct interviews with nutritionists and dietitians.
 Visit our About Us page to view members of our Editorial, Wellness, Contributor and Advisory teams.

 Our articles contain a number of in-text citations.
-These citations are numbered and each is hyperlinked to the relevant page on an external website.
+These citations are hyperlinked and open a new tab to the relevant page on an external website.
 Our main sources include:

 In the course of our product reviews in particular, we’ve developed a process based on evaluating clinical research, user comments and other publicly available information.
 Of course, we combine all this with our own expert opinion.
 It should be noted that all views expressed on this website are our own- or those of the experts we call on for quotes, research and content creation.
 Please see our medical disclaimer for more information.